Colonel Hathi's Pizza Outpost: Explorer's Club

 At the opening of the park, the building was originally known as Explorer's Club Restaurant.
 Housed in a colonial estate in a lush jungle where adventurers rest and have meals, the Club allowed guests to encounter famous European explorers, portrayed by cast actors, like David Livingstone or Ernest Hemingway.
 The featured soundtrack fitted the theme, with tunes such as Theresien-Fanfare, Colonel Bogey March, Onward, Christian Soldiers, Royal Air Force March Past or Cavalry of the Steppes.

 The Club features a wide outdoor setting area, with one part overlooking waterfalls, and an inside room complete with trees displaying animatronic birds and animals (which was reminiscent of the Tiki Room).
 Some of these animals even interacted with the actors.
 The room is also ornamented with artifacts from numerous exotic regions, and murals representing journeys around the world.

 The meals were originally colonial-inspired, and delivered on table.

-The nearby ride Indiana Jones and the Temple of Peril still displays in its queueline part items featuring the name Explorer's Club.
+The nearby ride Indiana Jones and the Temple of Peril still displays in its queue line part items featuring the name Explorer's Club.